Home CGS 2820C

 Continue Internal Stylesheet

-Second, define and set properties for at least 2 ID Selectors (#) that are used with divs, such as wrapper (for everything), or column1, column2, or social for your Social Navigation, Navigation (menu), Content, LeftColumn, RightColumn, Footer...
+Define and set properties for at least 2 ID Selectors (#) that are used with divs, such as #wrapper (for everything), or #column1, #column2, or #social for your Social Navigation, LeftColumn, RightColumn, ...

-Use the newer HTML5 semantic elements instead of creating many of your own ID.
-Such as:
+Note: When possible, use the newer HTML5 semantic elements instead of creating many of your own IDs.
+Such as the section, aside, and footer elements:

 <aside> instead of #RightColumn